Things to do

-Bike through Dalrymple National Park on the internal roads.
-Riding from the Fletcher Creek Camping Reserve to the Burdekin River within the park offers an easy and pleasant riding experience.
+Cycle through Dalrymple National Park on the internal roads.
+Riding from the Fletcher Creek camping reserve to the Burdekin River within the park offers an easy and pleasant riding experience.
 Expect to share the roads with pedestrians, vehicles and other cyclists.

 For more information, see cycling.

-Ride trail-bikes and drive four-wheel-drives through Dalrymple National Park on the internal roads.
+Trail bikes and four-wheel-drives are allowed on the internal roads in Dalrymple National Park.
 Riders and drivers must be licensed and trail-bikes and vehicles must be fully registered.
 Expect to share the roads with pedestrians, cyclists and other vehicles.